felixscherz/kafka_streaming/README.md

 basic Dockerfile using `kafka-python` to connect to the running kafka cluster reads the sample data using pandas, then randomly selects a record to publish to kafka

+### 3. setup pyspark environment for stream processing

+imporant to add packages to spark-submit script to enable connection to kafka cluster query.awaitTermination required